5 Pre-Announcement PR Tips for Reputation Management

 Brush up your social profiles pre-announcement.

-No matter what your brand or your industry you always want to present the best first impression, your social profiles are part of that first impression.
+No matter what your brand or your industry you always want to present the best first impression, your social media are part of that first impression.
 Ask yourself whether they’d be OK with you lifting a quote from your Facebook or LinkedIn and using it in an article about your business?

 If the answer is no, check the privacy settings and do some cleanup.
 While we’re at it, check your photos and see if there’s anything there that’s off-putting or off-brand.

 If you’re not sure whether your first impression is on-brand, ask others you trust in business.
 Ask yourself if you’re believable and trustworthy to a stranger and to your target audience?
 What would you think of your business if you just stumbled upon it on Linkedin or another social profile?
 Please consider these tips as a starting checklist.

 Reputation Management: Google Your Executives & Your Company